Kuwohi: Access

-The Appalachian Trail (A.T.) crosses Clingmans Dome, passing immediately north of the observation tower.
-A 7.5 mi leg of the trail connects the mountain with Newfound Gap, and provides the only access to the mountain in winter months.
+The Appalachian Trail (A.T.) crosses Kuwohi, passing immediately north of the observation tower.
+A 7.5 mi leg of the trail connects the mountain with Newfound Gap and provides the only access to the mountain in winter months.
 The nearest A.T. backcountry shelters are the Double Spring Gap Shelter, which is 2.6 mi to the west near the Goshen Prong junction, and the Mount Collins shelter, which is 4 mi to the east near the A.T.'s junction with the Sugarland Mountain Trail.
-Clingmans Dome is the upper terminus for several additional hiking trails, including the Forney Ridge Trail (to Andrews Bald) and the Forney Creek Trail (to the Benton MacKaye Trail on the shores of Fontana Lake).
+Kuwohi is the upper terminus for several additional hiking trails, including the Forney Ridge Trail (to Andrews Bald) and the Forney Creek Trail (to the Benton MacKaye Trail on the shores of Fontana Lake).

-The western terminus of the Mountains-to-Sea Trail, which connects the Smokies to the Outer Banks of North Carolina, is located atop Clingmans Dome.
+The western terminus of the Mountains-to-Sea Trail, which connects the Smokies to the Outer Banks of North Carolina, is located atop Kuwohi.
 It follows the Appalachian Trail for 3.8 mi to the east, where it then begins to descend toward the Blue Ridge Parkway, via the Fork Ridge Trail.

 History

-The Cherokee name for Clingmans Dome is Kuwahi or Kuwohi (ᎫᏩᎯ), or "mulberry place."
-According to a Cherokee myth recorded by ethnologist James Mooney in the late 19th century, the mountain was the home of the White Bear, the great chief of all bears, and the location of one of the bears' councilhouses.
-The enchanted lake of Ataga'hi ("Gall Place"), the waters of which could cure wounded bears, was believed by the Cherokee to be located somewhere between Clingmans Dome and the headwaters of the Oconaluftee River to the east.
+The Cherokee name for the mountain is Kuwahi or Kuwohi (ᎫᏩᎯ), translating to 'mulberry place'.
+According to a Cherokee myth recorded by ethnologist James Mooney in the late 19th century, the mountain was the home of the White Bear, the great chief of all bears, and the location of one of the bears' council houses.
+The enchanted lake of Ataga'hi ("Gall Place"), the waters of which could cure wounded bears, was believed by the Cherokee to be located somewhere between Kuwohi and the headwaters of the Oconaluftee River to the east.

 In 1789, an act passed by the North Carolina legislature ceded what is now Tennessee to the federal government.
-This act fixed a portion of the boundary between the two along the crest of the "Great Iron or Smoky Mountains," which would have included the mountain now known as Clingmans Dome.
+This act fixed a portion of the boundary between the two along the crest of the "Great Iron or Smoky Mountains," which would have included the mountain later known as Clingmans Dome.
 The mountain was dubbed "Smoky Dome" by American settlers moving in from other areas.

-In 1859, the mountain was renamed by Arnold Guyot for compatriot Thomas Lanier Clingman (1812–1897), a Confederate general of the American Civil War who explored the area extensively in the 1850s and then spent many years promoting it.
+In 1859, the mountain was renamed to "Clingmans Dome" by geographer Arnold Guyot for compatriot Thomas L. Clingman, who extensively explored, measured, and promoted the area in the 1850s, and who would go on to become a Confederate general of the American Civil War.
 Guyot named the mountain for Clingman because of an argument between Clingman and a professor at the University of North Carolina, Elisha Mitchell, over which mountain was actually the highest in the region.
 Mitchell contended that a peak by the name of Black Dome (now known as Mount Mitchell) was the highest, while Clingman asserted that Smoky Dome was the true highest peak.
 Guyot determined that Black Dome was 39 ft higher than Smoky Dome.

-In the early morning hours of June 12, 1946, a Boeing B-29 Superfortress crashed near the summit of Clingmans Dome, killing all twelve aboard.
+In the early morning hours of June 12, 1946, a Boeing B-29 Superfortress crashed near the summit of Kuwohi, killing all twelve aboard.